asreview/asreview/docs/source/project_create.rst

 extensions`.

 .. warning::
-  Selecting random means your review is not going to be accelerated by using ASReview.
+  Selecting *random* means your review will not be accelerated by using ASReview.

 Model switching
 ~~~~~~~~~~~~~~~